Research & Graduate Studies

 Calculators are NOT permitted.

-There are practice exams available to students on the site as well.
-Please be aware that if you are taking the practice exam for MATH 147/151/171, it only has 25 questions whereas the actual exam has 33.
+If you are taking the practice exam for MATH 147/151/171, it only has 25 questions whereas the actual exam has 33.

 Once the exam has been completed, your score is automatically added to your student record for faculty/staff review.